edwardoughton/satellite-image-analysis/README.md

 Acknowledgements
 ================

 This repository is the codebase associated with the satellite image processing class supported and delivered by George Mason University (GGS416).

 Contributors
 ============
 - Edward Oughton (eoughton [at] gmu.edu)
 - Mirza Waleed (mirzawaleed197 [at] gmail.com)
-- Osoro Ogutu Bonfacee (bosoro@gmu.edu)
+- Osoro Ogutu Bonfacee (bosoro [at] gmu.edu)